muckmuck96/obsidian-file-share/docs/index.md

       link: /enhanced-settings

 features:
   - title: 🔒 End-to-End Encrypted
-    details: Experience unparalleled security with files that are end-to-end encrypted and signed, ensuring that only your intended recipient can read them.
+    details: Experience unparalleled security with files that are end-to-end encrypted and signed using RSA-2048 + AES-256, ensuring that only your intended recipient can read them.
+Supports files up to 500MB with automatic chunked transfer.
   - title: 😊 User-Friendly
     details: Effortlessly dive into the sharing process with a sleek and intuitive configuration that gets you started in no time.
+Toggle-based hotkey setup makes advanced features accessible to everyone.
   - title: ✨ Lightweight Design
-    details: Enjoy a streamlined experience with a plugin that is simple to navigate, with straightforward settings that aren't overly complex or cumbersome.
+    details: Enjoy a streamlined experience with a plugin that is simple to navigate.
+Advanced settings are tucked away in a collapsible section, keeping the interface clean and focused.
 ---